nonso-uj/DiscussAI/README.md

 * The assistant **only responds when mentioned** using `@ai` in a message.
 * Internally, older conversation messages are **summarized** to reduce token usage in API calls.
-* Summaries ensure efficient context passing to the LLaMA‑3.1 model— the summarization logic is **background optimization**, not the main user feature.
+* Summaries ensure efficient context passing to the LLaMA‑3.1 model, the summarization logic using facebook/bart-large-cnn is **background optimization**, not the main user feature.
 * Users can request a summary explicitly (e.g. “@ai summarize”), but it's **not the assistant's primary duty**.

 ---